-NET WORTH: $43 billion
+NET WORTH: $70 billion

 SOURCE OF WEALTH: Facebook

 IMMIGRATION REFORM: In April 2013, Zuckerberg launched FWD.US, an effort to advocate for comprehensive immigration reform, which has quickly become a leading organization in the field, due in large part to Zuckerberg's funding.
 After the 2016 elections, FWD.US undertook new work to challenge the Trump administration’s immigration policies.

 OTHER ISSUES: The Chan Zuckerberg Initiative has also backed work on criminal justice reform and affordable housing.

 LOOKING FORWARD: Drawing on a historic fortune, Mark Zuckerberg and Priscilla Chan may well come to rank as among the most consequential philanthropists of the 21st century.
 Their giving is likely to keep expanding and evolving over time, perhaps in dramatic ways.